CarX Street – PlayStation, Xbox, & Switch Release Dates

 CarX Street Console Release Dates

-Although it’s great to see the PC release, drifting fans who want to enjoy CarX Street on their PlayStation, Xbox, and Nintendo Switch will need to wait a little longer.
+Although it’s great to see the PC release finally emerge, drifting fans who want to enjoy CarX Street on consoles have had to wait a little longer.

-As everyone prepared for an imminent Street console launch, the CarX team again delivered a surprise with another new PC (and eventually console) game – CarX Drift Racing Online 2.
-The latest title is seemingly based on CarX Drift Racing 3.
+However, as they prepared for fresh news, the CarX team instead delivered a huge surprise by announcing another new PC (and eventually console) game – CarX Drift Racing Online 2, based on the mobile game CarX Drift Racing 3.

-Since the Street PC launch eventually came as a major surprise, console fans still remain (somewhat) hopeful for a similar rollout.
+Since the Street PC launch eventually came as a major surprise, fans remain (somewhat) hopeful for a similarly paced rollout.

-However, the announcement certainly dampened their spirits, and they weren’t afraid to share their thoughts with CarX Tech on social media.
+However, the lack of updates appears to be dampening their spirits, and they’ve been open to sharing their thoughts with CarX Tech on social media.
+(As always!)

 Leaked Images Show CarX Street On Xbox

-Eagle-eyed fans spotted Xbox button prompts in the recent PC trailer’s ‘Photo mode,’ proving that the team is working on it behind the scenes and providing optimism that the console release may be around the corner.
+Eagle-eyed fans initially spotted Xbox button prompts in the PC trailer’s ‘Photo mode,’ proving that the team was working on it behind the scenes.

 What To Expect From CarX Street On Consoles

-CarX Street already provides an incredible street racing and drifting experience for PC gamers, receiving a significant overhaul from the current CarX Drift Racing Online game, which can be purchased for Xbox/PlayStation/Switch.
+CarX Street already provides an incredible street racing and drifting experience for PC gamers, having undergone a significant overhaul from the current CarX Drift Racing Online game, which can also be purchased for Xbox, PlayStation, and Switch.

 Compared to the track-focused CarX Online, Street delivers a diverse open-world experience populated with heavy (and currently somewhat crazy) traffic, from everyday vehicles to construction equipment.
 It showcases awesome details and the usual fantastic physics you’d expect from the CarX Tech team.